rishabhamga/clento-app/src/components/workflow/README.md

 ## 📄 License

-This workflow builder is part of the Clento platform and follows the project's licensing terms.
+This workflow builder is part of the Observe.ai platform and follows the project's licensing terms.